chukwunonsoikenwa/Diabetes_prediction/README.md

 - Evaluate performance: Evaluate each model's performance on the test set using appropriate metrics such as mean absolute error (MAE), mean squared error (MSE), or R-squared.

 ### Model Optimization
-- Hyperparameter tuning: Fine-tune model hyperparameters using techniques like grid search or randomized search to improve performance.
+- Hyperparameter tuning: Fine-tune model hyperparameters using grid or randomized search techniques to improve performance.
 - Regularization: Apply regularization techniques (e.g., L1 or L2 regularization) to prevent overfitting and enhance model robustness.

 ## Model Deployment